ATM robbers may be waiting at your Automated Teller Machine.

 Robbers can’t see the machine from the parking lot or know when someone approaches it.
 There are cashiers, video surveillance, and too many witnesses.
 Large stores may have security watching.

-Robbers lose the element of surprise if they enter the store with their face covered or gun out.
+Robbers lose the element of surprise if they enter the store with their faces covered or gun out.
 They don’t have a view of the parking lot from inside to know if the police are waiting outside.

 5. Robbers prefer to rob a single ATM victim